 Refractive Lens Exchange (IOLs)

 Refractive Lens Exchange is a non-laser corrective procedure in which the natural lens of the eye is replaced with an artificial lens, called an Intraocular Lens (IOL).
-Refractive Lens Exchange is a permanent and maintenance-free vision correction option with a quick visual recovery time.
+Refractive Lens Exchange is a permanent and maintenance-free vision correction option with quick visual recovery time.
 If you are over 50 this may well be your best option for correcting near and far vision, and laser vision correction can even be used to “fine tune” this treatment for superb results.
 IOL surgeries take 10 to 15 minutes per eye and can solve the continuing decline in vision after age 50 that eventually leads to cataracts.

 Phakic Intraocular Lens (ICL)